Applications for the 2017 Fund for Latino Scholarship have closed.

 - Liana Eustacia Reyes-Reardon, Rice University

-The funding cycle for 2016 is now closed.
-Applications for 2017 will be due on June 15, 2017.
-Check back later this spring for further information about how to apply.
+2017 applications were due on Thursday, June 15, 2017.
 Questions about applications may be submitted by email to [email protected].